 Artificial Leather Maintenance

-As with all things, artificial leather may be ‘all that’ but still requires maintenance to prolong its newness, functionality and look over the years.
-No one would like to sit on a scruffy, tattered leatherette sofa or wear such a jacket, surely.
-Even if it is artificial leather.
+As with all things, artificial leather may be ‘all that’ but still requires maintenance to prolong its newness, functionality, and look over the years.
+No one would like to sit on a scruffy, tattered leatherette sofa or slip into faux leather pants, surely.

 By comparison, real leather tends to age very well, creating a unique patina over its surface.
 It is the complete opposite for artificial leather, where it is prone to be damaged at some point of time.
 Yet, it is also important to mention that artificial leather can be wiped clean of stains with warm water and a cloth, yet not being able to retain moisture, makes it prone to dryness and cracking.

 Below we go through a few steps regarding synthetic leather maintenance that is easy enough to do by yourself at home.
-Now, who doesn’t like a good DIY?
+Now, who doesn’t like a good DIY leather conditioner that could save you from a walk to the store or hours of internet search?

 Synthetic Leather Cleaner